rolazar/level-1-course-content/week-5/day-1/Lb-class-materials/day-1-assignment.md

     Clone your fork: Use the Git command-line or your preferred Git client (e.g., VS Code) to clone the repository you just forked.
 You should have a local copy on your computer.

-    Create a new markdown file: Inside your local repository, create a simple markdown file (e.g., reflections.md) with your answers to the next portion of the homework(Part 2).
+    Create a new markdown file: Inside your local repository, create a simple markdown file (e.g., reflections.md) with your answers to the next portion of the assignment(Part 2).

     Add and commit changes: After completing your questions in part 2, stage your changes and commit them with a meaningful commit message.
 Push your changes to your remote repository.